 In Los Angeles, Brown joined the National Academy of Songwriters and met Blythe Newlon, the Academy's Director of Artist Development.
-They fell in love, and later, when they moved back to New Hampshire, they were married.
+They fell in love.
+Later, when they moved back to New Hampshire, they were married.
 Brown worked as a teacher while he pursued his singing career.
 He released his first album, Dan Brown, in 1993.
 It was followed by Angels & Demons in 1994.
 He would later use that title as the title for his second novel.

 His musical career floundering, Dan decided to try his hand at becoming a novelist after reading Sidney Sheldon's suspense thriller The Doomsday Conspiracy while on vacation in Tahiti.
 He began work on his first novel and co-wrote a humor book with his wife - 187 Men To Avoid: A Guide For The Romantically Frustrated Woman - under the pseudonym Danielle Brown.
 Dan Brown's first novel, a techno thriller called Digital Fortress, was published in 1998.

 With Digital Fortress, Brown first began exploring his fascination with cryptography.
 In the novel, NSA (National Security Agency) cryptographer Susan Fletcher is called upon to stop Digital Fortress - encryption code software that the NSA's code-cracking supercomputer TRANSLTR is incapable of cracking.
 If Digital Fortress spreads through the Internet, it could cripple the NSA.
-The novel addresses civil rights issues in the Internet age, like government agencies hacking into citizens' private data, such as messages in e-mail accounts, and reading it.
+The novel addresses civil rights issues in the Internet age, such as government agencies hacking into citizens' private data (i.e. messages in e-mail accounts) and reading it.

 In Dan Brown's second novel, Angels & Demons (2000), Harvard symbology professor Robert Langdon is called upon to help in the investigation of a bizarre murder.
 A respected nuclear physicist has been found murdered, with one eye removed and an ambigram of the word Illuminati branded on his chest.
 Langdon is an expert on the Illuminati - a secret brotherhood of scientists founded during the Renaissance dedicated to advancing science and challenging the authority of the Church.

 At the time of the murder, the Pope has died and a papal enclave has convened at the Vatican to elect the new pontiff.
 The Preferiti - the cardinals who are candidates to become the new Pope - turn up missing.
 They are being murdered, one by one, in the same way as the nuclear physicist.
-Langdon discovers that the fabled Illuminati brotherhood still exists and are planning to destroy Vatican City with an antimatter bomb as retribution for the massacre of their predecessors, which was carried out by the Church centuries ago.
+Langdon discovers that the fabled Illuminati still exists and is planning to blow up Vatican City with an antimatter bomb as retribution for the massacre of their predecessors, which was carried out by the Church centuries ago.

-Angels & Demons was a huge success for Dan Brown - a bestseller.
-He followed it with the sci-fi suspense thriller Deception Point (2001) which told the story of Rachel Sexton, an NRO (National Reconnaissance Office) intelligence analyst sent as part of a team of experts whose mission is to authenticate findings made by NASA deep within the Arctic's Milne Ice Shelf.
-The findings are fossils of insects within a meteor, which NASA claims may constitute proof of extraterrestrial life.
+Angels & Demons was a bestseller - a huge critical and commercial success for Dan Brown.
+He followed it with the sci-fi suspense thriller Deception Point (2001) which told the story of Rachel Sexton, an NRO (National Reconnaissance Office) intelligence analyst and part of a team of experts whose mission is to authenticate findings made by NASA deep within the Arctic's Milne Ice Shelf.
+The findings are fossils of insects contained within a meteor, which NASA claims may constitute proof of extraterrestrial life.
 What the team doesn't know is that their activities are being secretly monitored by a Delta Force unit.

 Rachel suspects that the meteor may be a fraud.
 But who would want to discredit NASA?
 Could it be her own father, ruthless conservative Senator Sedgewick Sexton, a presidential candidate running on a platform of reducing government spending?
 He wants to scrap NASA and turn space exploration over to the private sector.
 His opponent, the incumbent President, is a huge supporter of NASA.
-If the meteor is real, will the Delta Force unit assassinate the team of experts to hide the truth?
+Is the Delta Force unit in on the hoax or have they been ordered to assassinate the team of experts to hide the truth?

-Blending thrilling, intriguing suspense fiction with historical facts and theories, The Da Vinci Code became hugely popular and hugely controversial.
+Blending thrilling, intriguing suspense fiction with historical facts and theories, The Da Vinci Code proved to be hugely popular and hugely controversial.
 The Vatican denounced the novel as anti-Catholic.
 The Christian Right called it blasphemous, and both factions published numerous non-fiction books dedicated to debunking the historical facts and theories Dan Brown based his novel on.